 - Fill the bottom of the container with a small amount of water.

-- Find a water absorbent material and spoke in water, place it over the water.
+- Find a water-absorbent material and spoke in water, and place it over the water.

 15. Make a Simple Paper Compass

-Cut out a simple piece of card or paper and take to sharpened pencil.
+Cut out a simple piece of card or paper and take it to a sharpened pencil.
 Create two small holes at both sides of the card large enough to fit a sharp pencil lead.
-Place the card onto a piece of paper, place a pencil the hole to secure it and prevent one end moving.
+Place the card onto a piece of paper, place a pencil in the hole to secure it, and prevent one end from moving.